CemraJC/gulp-mathjax-node/README.md

 * `SVG` - Render equations as an SVG image (as demonstrated above)
 * `NativeMML` - Render equations into Math Markup Language
-* `None` - Not sure why you'd want this, but it will completely disable equation rendering and just pass the file through.
+* `None` - Not sure why you'd want this, but it will completely disable equation rendering and just pass the file through

 #### equationNumbers